Previous Winners

 See the detailed guidance later on this page for further details.

-After we receive the nominations we shall shortlist finalists and contact their respective sports departments to discuss the clubs’ achievements in more detail.
+After the submission deadline we shall shortlist finalists and contact their respective sports departments to discuss the clubs’ achievements in more detail.

 The winning club will be announced through our media channels.
-The announcement will typically be made at the start of the new academic year to maximise the winning club’s promotional opportunities when recruiting new members!
+The announcement will typically be made at the end of the Spring Championships in March.
 We will also share an accompanying press release for you to share with your institution’s union/ sports department, student newspaper, and any other sponsors, departments or media outlets you wish to distribute this to.

 We look forward to receiving your submission and wish you every success in taking your club and student Taekwondo from strength to strength in the coming year!